Skip to main content

 2. Make your updates, then select Preview & Save to review your changes.

 3. Select Save as Draft to save the new version.
 From here, you can continue editing, submit it for approval, and publish it.
-See: Dataset workflow.
+See: Dataset record lifecycle.

-To view the previous version of the dataset, select the previous dataset link in the dataset card.
+To view the previous version of the dataset record, select the previous dataset record link in the dataset card.

 Screenshot showing the link to previous version